 All students interested in enrolling in Levels 1A through 3B (ages 8-12) must participate in one of the Children’s Division open auditions.
 Faculty will place students into levels upon acceptance.

 The ABT JKO School Artistic Faculty takes placement very seriously.
 Every school year, each student receives two written progress reports: the first is a mid-year evaluation from his/her faculty member and the second is a National Training Curriculum assessment class.

 Students do not automatically progress from one level to the next each academic year; remaining in one level for more than one year is common.
 Placement and promotion decisions are based on the student’s age, stage of emotional and physical development, technical ability, facility, and potential, observations during assessment, faculty recommendation, and the Director’s discretion.

 Students who have completed their Level 3 training and are ready to graduate from the Children’s Division can audition for the Pre-Professional Division at the end of the school year.
 The auditions are evaluated by ABT Artistic Staff.
 Due to the program size, physical intensity, and technical strength required for the Pre-Professional Division, we cannot guarantee acceptance to the Pre-Professional Division for all former Children’s Division students.

 The Children’s Division school year runs from September to May and is divided into two semesters.
 The fall semester begins in September – shortly after Labor Day – and ends in December for winter recess.
 The spring semester starts in January and ends in late May.

-Parents and outside guests cannot regularly observe classes, as it is disruptive to both the teacher and the students.
-One week per semester is reserved specifically for parent observation.
+Parents and outside guests cannot regularly observe classes.
+One week in the Spring semester is reserved specifically for parent observation.